 Release your products on the most popular and accessible platforms, so that users on diverse mobile platforms can easily access and use your marketplace app.

 You can also revamp or improve the functionality of your app by introducing new features that provide users with more luxury and more engaging experiences.
 You should interact with users to learn about their needs, so you can develop innovative features they want.

 Starting marketing for growth

-At this stage, you need to have a portrait of your potential suppliers and buyers to identify the best channels of attracting your consumers.
+At this stage, you need to have a portrait of your potential suppliers and buyers to identify the best channels for attracting your consumers.

 - Get insights on your audience

-- Analyze keywords that your prospective customers use in regards to your niche
+- Analyze keywords that your prospective customers use in regard to your niche

 Now you are ready to connect with the suppliers and negotiate the terms of your service.

 Upon reaching an agreement, you begin to attract buyers and start test advertising on the most popular platforms (Facebook, Instagram, Google, YouTube).
 In addition, you can use the power of blogging and storytelling so that the audience gets engaged while sharing their ideas and opinions.